 With a growing student population and increasing demand for on-campus housing, Iowa State University selected Opus to design and build a new residence hall on its campus in Ames, Iowa.

 As the university’s first new residence hall in more than a decade, this significant project required a thoughtful and creative design.
 To provide the most value possible for the budget, Opus’ design-build team went above and beyond, including more of what the university wanted and designing the building to serve students for decades to come.

 Hearing the university’s request for a building that would foster learning and encourage student interaction and socialization, the design features a variety of informal and formal gathering spaces, including a large activity room, an outdoor patio, various study areas, community spaces on each floor and a dedicated lounge for each house, a unique part of Iowa State’s housing system that groups 40 to 50 students living on the same floor.

-The eight-story building will be approximately 186,500 square feet with 784 total beds.
-Each room will accommodate two students.
+The eight-story building is approximately 193,000 square feet with 784 total beds.
+Each room accommodates two students.

-Construction on the building will begin summer 2015 and is scheduled to be complete in time for the 2017 spring semester.
+Construction on the building began in summer 2015 and was completed in time for the 2017 spring semester.